diegopereiraeng/kubernetes-snapshot-extension/README.md

    the complete path
 5. Collect Debug Logs: Edit the file, *<MachineAgent>/conf/logging/log4j.xml* and update the level of the appender *com.appdynamics* and *com.singularity* to debug.
 Let it run for 5-10 minutes and attach the logs to a support ticket.

     ## Support

     This extension is provided as a beta feature: it is our intention to incorporate this into the AppDynamics Platform to provide additional integration with our APM and Business iQ products.
     AppDynamics reserves the right to change beta features at any time before making them generally available as well as never making them generally available.
 Any buying decisions should be made based on features and products that are currently generally available.

-For any questions, please contact [AppDynamics Center of Excellence](mailto:help@appdynamics.com).
+    Support is provided by the author.
+Please post your inquiries and bug reports in the [Issues](https://github.com/Appdynamics/kubernetes-snapshot-extension/issues) area.